-5.3.
+5.5.
 Turbulence Energy Dissipation.
 Turbulent regimes that appear in a wide variety of experimental situations, are characterized by random fluctuations over a wide range of time and space scales.
-The main physical picture behind this complexity was introduced by Richardson and Kolmogorov [32, 18]: the fluid receives kinetic energy at large scales and dissipates this energy at small scales where fluctuations are well known to be of intermittent nature.
-The overall range of scales between injection and dissipation is called the inertial range and only depends on the Reynolds number.
-Making a theory of this "energy cascade" across the inertial range remains of the famous challenges in classical physics [12].

-Normalized scattering moments are computed over dissipative measurements of a turbulent gaz, to analyze their self-similarity and intermittency properties.
+Making a theory of the famous Richardson "energy cascade" across the inertial range remains one of the main challenges in classical physics [13].
+Normalized scattering moments are computed over dissipative measurements of a turbulent gas, to analyze their self-similarity and intermittency properties.
 The precision of fractional Brownian motion, Lévy stable and multifractal random measure models are evaluated with a J-test resulting from scattering moments.
 This study does not pretend evaluating general turbulence physical models.
 However, it shows that one can have confident model evaluations from data sets, despite intermittency phenomena.